-- Completed Canterbury Application Form. - Evidence of English language proficiency appropriate to the registered courses being offered (as described previously). - Certified translations into English of the student's Academic Transcripts for the past two years. - Certified translations of any certificates of public examinations (where applicable). - A photocopy of the photo page of the student's passport. - If already enrolled at an Australian school, a Letter of Release from that school together with any academic reports (if applicable).
+- Completed Canterbury Application Form. - Evidence of English language proficiency - Translations into English of the student's Academic Transcripts for the past two years. - Certified translations of any certificates of public examinations (where applicable). - A photocopy of the photo page of the student's passport. - If already enrolled at an Australian school, a Letter of Release and academic reports.